 In the shadow of the plague numerous government and charity (NGO) associations have been established to operate as health education and treatment organizations, some with same-sex issues (usually MSM) as a quiet secondary focus. (photo right, pro-gay poster: “Mother if you knew I was gay, would you have stopped loving me?”

-Now it is Botswana’s turn to join the fray.
-Spurred on by pro-gay judicial and legislative successes in India, Eastern Europe, South America and others to break the irrational stranglehold of religious/political dogma on civil matters such as reproductive rights, sexual orientation rights, marriage rights–matters that should not have to be fought over–Botswana’s LGBT citizens are pushing back in a determined way.
-The natural right of human beings to live at choice, freely without imposition of institutions or governments are being presented in a public forum for the first time here.
+Then Botswana took its turn.
+Spurred on by pro-gay judicial and legislative successes in India, Eastern Europe, South America and others to break the irrational stranglehold of religious/political dogma on civil matters such as reproductive rights, sexual orientation rights, marriage rights–matters that should not have to be fought over–Botswana’s LGBT citizens pushed back in a determined way.
+The natural right of human beings to live at choice, freely without imposition of institutions or governments have been presented in a public forum for the first time here.